mace-akkari/mace-akkari/README.md

 # Background

-I am a currently a junior frontend developer at ReLyfe, my daily tasks include coding in React and TypeScript, while also testing using Cypress.
+Previously a junior frontend developer at ReLyfe, my daily tasks included coding in React and TypeScript, while also testing using Cypress.

 I originally studied Computer Science at Kingston University before becoming a Personal Trainer.
 Training individuals on a daily basis has enhanced my people skills.
 Every client is different, and I am able to adapt effectively to each one.
 Similar to programming, each client is like a project and has specifications of what they want to achieve within a given time.
 My client, now mentor,  [Patrick Orrell](https://github.com/paddyo) has helped guide me during my transition.